Lvenia/tailored-cv-app/README.md

   * project setup: create-react-app;
   * build based on functional components to learn better React hooks;
-  * learn React Router v6, implement nested routs;
+  * learn React Router v6, implement nested routes;
   * add complexity carefully, only if necessary:
     * state logic with useReducer instead of state management library as Redux;
     * initial state passed to useReducer is a single source of truth;